smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 {% include bookmark.html id="4" %}

-### 4.&nbsp;&nbsp; Working around lack of RVO
+### 4.&nbsp;&nbsp; Impact of calling context

-In a situation where the compiler does not perform RVO (includes NRVO for the remainder of this post), a simple solution is to pass to the called function a reference to an instance and have the function modify the referenced object.
-This approach assumes the object supports all necessary modifier functions.
-It also makes the function interface a bit more complex.

-An alternative is for the called function to dynamically allocate an object and always return an object pointer, but this approach is error prone (all the issues related to pointer manipulation) and causes memory leaks if the object is not freed.

-{% include bookmark.html id="5" %}

-### 5.&nbsp;&nbsp; Missed optimization

-Listing E shows a subtle programming error that causes loss of NRVO.
+Listing E shows a subtle logic error that causes loss of NRVO benefit.
 In `main`, an instance of `S` is created using the default constructor in the first line and is then assigned the return value from function `get_E`.
 This situation requires the compiler to create two objects and invoke the assignment operator to set variable `s` to the function's return value.

+To repeat, the situation in Listing E is a logic error; not a case of the compiler not performing optimization.

+**Note:** The loss of optimization benefit in Listing E applies even if function `get_E` returns an unnamed object.

 ---
 {% include bookmark.html id="Listing E" %}

-##### Listing E: missed NRVO ([run this code](https://godbolt.org/z/GASQVN))
+##### Listing E: losing NRVO benefit ([run this code](https://godbolt.org/z/GASQVN))

 ```cpp
 S get_E() {